Twitter's CEO thinks Elon Musk is great at Twitter. These messages must not have shown up in his feed.

 — Elon Musk (@elonmusk) May 26, 2018

-Baselessly calling a rescue diver a pedophile.
+Baselessly calling a rescue diver a pedophile

 The absolute granddaddy of Musk tweets gone awry was when he casually called one of the rescue divers on the team trying to save the group of Malaysian boys trapped in a cave over the summer a pedophile.
 The tweet has since been deleted.